`config.force_ssl` is different than controller `force_ssl`

 alone and you create another “secure” cookie.
 You evaluate both cookies

-to check who the “logged in” user is on https
+to check who the “logged in” user is on https sites (protected sites) and you will

 still be able to use unsecure cookie to track movement on public pages